ducnghiem2411/HomeX-CI31/README.md

 # HomeX-CI31.
-Deployed at 29/10/2019
+Deployed at 29/10/2019.

-Bug: New register need to reload page to see effect
+Bug #1: New register need to reload the page to see effect